ansible/ansible/docs/docsite/rst/windows.rst

 Windows Guides
 ``````````````

-This section is new and evolving.
-The idea here is to expand on the lone
-Windows page in greater depth and provide more information around managing
+The following sections provide information on managing
 Windows hosts with Ansible.

-As Windows is a non-POSIX-compliant OS there are various differences between
+Because Windows is a non-POSIX-compliant operating system, there are differences between
 how Ansible interacts with them and the way Windows works.
-These guides are
+These guides will highlight
-here to try and highlight the differences between Linux/Unix hosts and ones
+some of the differences between Linux/Unix hosts and hosts running Windows.
-running Windows.

 .. toctree::
    :maxdepth: 2